Spreadsheets. Camera rolls. Email chains. Scattered Canva files.

-PlantFrame brings plant palettes, concept boards, client feedback, files and project workflow into one organised workspace — built specifically for garden and landscape designers.
+PlantFrame brings plant palettes, concept boards, client feedback, files and project workflow into one organised system — built specifically for garden and landscape designers.

-Beta access opening soon — limited founding group.
+Beta access opening soon — limited places for solo designers and small studios.

 Built for the way garden designers work

-Let clients review, comment on, and approve selections, files, and design details in one place.
-No more scattered feedback.
+Let clients review, comment on and approve selections, files and design details in one place — without feedback getting buried in email threads.

-Bring inspiration, materials, planting ideas, and client comments together into clean, professional boards.
+Bring inspiration, materials, planting ideas and client comments together into clean, professional boards your clients can understand.

-Manage consults, notes, selections, and approvals from enquiry to presentation.
-See the whole project at a glance.
+Track consults, notes, selections, approvals and next steps from first enquiry through to final presentation.

 How it works